RocketChat/docs-old/1. Contributing/Reporting Issues/README.md

 * Browser type & Version (if web app), any browser add-ons which may be involved (e.g. AdBlocker, NoScript, etc.)
 * Rocket.Chat Version
 * Expected behavior vs. Actual behavior (In other words, the "bug")
-* Can it be reproduced?
+* Can it consistently be reproduced?
 If yes, how?
+Its important to try and narrow this down as much as possible, so we can encounter your error and fix it.
 * Relevant snippets from your error logs
 * Screen shots if helpful to communicate the problem